adeleinealger/Readme-Generator/README.md

   ## Description

   README Generator is a command-line tool which uses Node.js to take user input and use it to generate a professional README.md document for your repository.
-The README you're reading right now was generated and then edited using this very tool.
+The README you're reading right now was generated using this very tool, and was then edited.

   ## Table of Contents